 Copywriting does have to do with copyright in terms of intellectual property (IP) and ownership rights, like any other creative work, but in and of itself, the nature of copywriting doesn’t have anything to do with legalities.
 Although there are different types of copywriting; and some can be for more legal, financial, medical, or government type documents.
 But before I lose you…

-Copywriting – affectionately abbreviated to copy – is not ‘sleazy’, ‘cheap’, or associated with any other feeling that makes you cringe.
+Copywriting – affectionately abbreviated to copy – isn’t some snake-oil salesman tactic, or associated with any other feeling that makes you cringe.

-When done well, it’s far from ‘sleazy’ and often the very reason a client or customer is compelled to ‘buy’.
-It’s often in direct contrast to what your 9th grade English teacher taught you.
+When done well, it’s far from cringe-worthy and often the very reason a client or customer is compelled to ‘buy’.

-Copy doesn’t necessarily have a set word limit, but it does highly consider the design of its medium.
+Copy never has a set word limit, but it does highly consider the design of its medium.
 Copy and design completely go hand in hand.
-Kind of like a nice, chilled glass of rosé with a smooth goat cheese on a crisp cracker.
-Mmmm…
+Kind of like a nice, chilled glass of rosé with smooth goat cheese on a crisp cracker, ya know?

-Copy can be long, it can be short; but it’s not allowed to be a snooze-fest.
+Copy can be long, it can be short; but it’s never allowed to be a snooze-fest.
 Which brings me to our next point…

 “Your words (what you say) and style (how you say it) are your most cherished and, yet, undervalued assets.We think that because everything’s digital and we’re all publishers that words aren’t the main event.
 But writing matters more now, not less.”

-After stating my career path, when people actually have the curiosity to ask me “What’s a copywriter?”
+After starting my career path, when people actually have the curiosity to ask me “What’s a copywriter?”
 Instead of an aloof definition, I often reply with this:

 “I help business owners articulate what they do (and why) so their clients/customers want to buy from them.”

-And then I get: “Ohhhh.
+And then I hear: “Ohhhh.
 That’s so cool!”

 And IT IS COOL.
-Because every day I get to see really talented, gifted, smart AF people go from sounding like a total carbon copy (YAWWN) to standing fully, shoulders back-proud in their shoes.
+Because every day I get to see really talented, gifted, smart people go from sounding like a total carbon copy to standing shoulders back-proud in their shoes.